FROM ART TO PHOTOGRAPHY AND WHY

 This is why I consider that the subject of the photograph is not so important and that we could express the same vision and ideas by using many kinds of subjects.

 It happens that I’m using mainly architectural subjects to create my images but this doesn’t necessarily have to do with my vision and what I want to convey, but with the fact that I’m more comfortable with this subject and I understand it better, so I can use it to express my vision better.
 You may be more comfortable with landscape, people, or objects.
-That means you can use these subjects to create an image that suits your vision just as well as I for instance use architecture.
+That means you can use these subjects to create an image that suits your vision just as well as I for instance, use architecture.

 Recently, I am working on a series of self-portraits, which is as far from architecture as can be, and even more, they are in color.
 But despite the differences, what I want to convey is the same vision and the same emotion, only by using a different subject.

-I choose to not think in restrictive terms as subject matter or style.
+I choose not to think in restrictive terms as subject matter or style.

 This gives me creative freedom and helps me express all the facets of my artistic quest in my work.